08 Jul Parshas Va’etchanan; City of Refuge – Miklat and Recovery

 In every Avera (transgression), whether intentional or unintentional there is a measure of death.
 It may not be apparent as physical death, but there is certainly a measure of spiritual death that may manifest also physically.

-As illuminate by the Baal Shem Tov and the Chofetz Chaim amongst others; loshen hora is murder to the soul , affecting the soul of 3 people directly, the person speaking it, the person listening to it and the person it is about (countless others may be unknowingly affected).
+As illuminated by the Baal Shem Tov and the Chofetz Chaim amongst others; loshen hora is murder to the soul , affecting the soul of 3 people directly, the person speaking it, the person listening to it and the person it is about (countless others may be unknowingly affected).

 By this definition, each of us has committed possibly murder through intentional loshen hora, and we have certainly been guilty at some time of unintentional loshen hora or unintentional murder (manslaughter).
 This is a very serious transgression however it does not carry the same penalty as a physical act of murder or unintentional murder.

-In short anyone engaging in any act that removes themselves from G-ds light, is causing some level of death to exist in their own life, and others too.
+In short anyone engaging in any act that removes themselves from G-ds light is causing

 Each of us has our own pekel (package) of issues to deal with.
 Each of us must do our own cheshbon hanefesh (personal inventory) to bring about our own rectification.
 As the Baal Shem Tov alludes to, the idea of a refugee city works not only in the specifics that the Torah reveals, but as a spiritual ‘cure’ to what ails us.